Step 1 – Establish your investment goals and determine your objectives.

 The purpose of the IPS is to articulate your objectives, risk tolerance, liquidity needs, time horizon, unique circumstances, and any other relevant data, and to describe an investment strategy that will incorporate these considerations.
 The IPS helps you maintain a disciplined investment strategy and avoid spontaneous revisions and/or emotional decisions, to make achieving your financial goals and objectives more likely.

-Step 2 – Fund the account and implement investment strategy.
+Step 2 – Fund the account and implement an investment strategy.

 Portfolio Creation & Implementation